.

 I have, therefore, split this site into sections dealing with different aspects of the poet and aimed at specific spheres of knowledge.

-If you like what you see or if any aspect has been particularly useful and helpful, please let me know.
+If you like what you see or if any aspect of the site has been particularly useful and helpful, please let me know.
 A word of encouragement (or criticism) is appreciated.
 If you do reply would you let me know how you found my site, and which town or country you are from.

 This is Your Site